sskorol/test-data-supplier/README.md

 }
 ```

-It's just an SPI wrapper for common TestNG mechanism.
+It's just an SPI wrapper for common TestNG feature.
 Use the same technique as for **DataSupplierInterceptor** to include it into your project.

 Note that in case if you want to manage **DataProviderTransformer** manually, you have to use a special spi-off distribution: